The Best Home Improvement Projects You Can Do for Under $500

 Install a bathroom vent

-If your bathroom lacks windows or isn’t well-ventilated, installing a vent is the best way to ensure the room has a steady supply of fresh air.
-While you’ll likely need to get help from an HVAC expert to complete the installation, the whole project usually costs only about $387.
+It’s one of those behind-the-scenes improvements that can help protect your bathroom and cut down on maintenance headaches over time.
+While you’ll likely need to get help from an HVAC expert to complete the installation, the whole project usually costs only about $396.

 Update countertops

 Bathroom countertops usually don’t account for a whole lot of space.
 Still, since they’re often the visual focal point of the room, a nice countertop can transform the entire space.
-Because vanities are smaller than kitchen cabinets, you can install even more expensive materials like granite or quartz on a budget, with material costs ranging from $50 to $300 per linear foot.
+Because vanities are smaller than kitchen cabinets, you can install even more expensive materials like granite or quartz on a budget, with material costs ranging from $50 to $200 per square foot.

 Replace the hardware